GMECH7/rss_islandr/docs/features.md

 ## 7. Files and reports

-### Scenario file (JSON)
+### 7.1 Scenario file (JSON)

 File > Export scenario saves all inputs, the calculated values and the polygons (with their type: source, pathway or receptor) to a `.json` file.
 File > Import scenario reads such a file back.
 The keys are the identifiers of the input fields, for example `drop_on-on_IN_1_00` for the toxicity of the on-site to on-site scenario.
-All keys must be present when a file is imported, otherwise an error message is shown.
+All keys of the input fields must be present when a file is imported, otherwise an error message is shown.

-### PDF report
+### 7.2 PDF report

 File > Export PDF report creates a report with a title page and a linked table of contents.
 It contains tables with the site information and, for each scenario, the selected source, pathway and receptor options with the calculated risk in percent.
 Map images that the user selects (PNG or JPEG) and the table of the polygons (name, coordinates of the nodes, area) are appended.

-### Excel report
+### 7.3 Excel report

-File > Export Excel report writes the same information to `rss_islandr/templates/report_template.xlsx`: one sheet for each scenario, one sheet with the map images and one sheet with the polygon coordinates.
+File > Export Excel report writes the same information to a new Excel file.
+The file is created from the template `rss_islandr/templates/report_template.xlsx` and saved where the user chooses.
+It has one sheet for each scenario, one sheet with the map images and one sheet with the polygon coordinates.
 Microsoft Excel is not required.
 Numbers and dates are stored as numbers and dates, so the formats of the template apply.

-### Configuration files
+### 7.4 Configuration files

 | File | Contents |
 |---|---|